 Pain In The Neck?
 What To Know About Herniated Discs

-When back pain becomes overwhelming, it’s easy to detach from the activities you usually enjoy.
+When neck or back pain becomes overwhelming, it’s easy to detach from the activities you usually enjoy.
 In fact, nearly 59% of chronic pain-sufferers report that it impacts their overall joy of life.
-By getting to the root of your back pain, you can seek treatment and reclaim your zest for life once again.
+By getting to the root of your neck or back pain, you can seek treatment and reclaim your zest for life once again.

-While you should always see a physician for your back pain, this guide will help you understand the symptoms, causes, and treatments of herniated discs.
+While you should always see a physician for your neck pain, this guide will help you understand the symptoms, causes, and treatments of herniated discs.

 Many people with a herniated disc will experience the following symptoms: